-We all know and love our little kombucha cultures, right?
-This traditional, delicious, probiotic and enzyme rich beverage has been consumed for centuries in Russia although its origins are based in China.
+We all know and love our SCOBY cultures, right?
+The traditional, delicious, probiotic and enzyme rich beverage they create known as kombucha has been consumed for centuries in Russia although its origins are based in China.

 Those of you who have been making this healthful drink for any length of time know that after awhile, you have quite a few extra cultures each time you ferment a batch.
 You can either give these away to friends who want to start brewing their own kombucha or you can use them to make excellent compost.